openfga/java-sdk/docs/OpenFgaApi.md

 ## readAuthorizationModelsWithHttpInfo

-> ApiResponse<ReadAuthorizationModelsResponse> readAuthorizationModels readAuthorizationModelsWithHttpInfo(storeId, pageSize, continuationToken)
+> CompletableFuture<ApiResponse<ReadAuthorizationModelsResponse>> readAuthorizationModels readAuthorizationModelsWithHttpInfo(storeId, pageSize, continuationToken)

 Return all the authorization models for a particular store